gustavoscarl/rock-paper-scissors-js/README.md

-Simple rock, paper, scissors game played directly in the console
+Simple rock, paper, scissors game.

-To play, simply write your fighter choice (rock,paper,scissors) and write exactly 'game()' in the console of the browser.
-To replay, reload page.
+To play, simply click in your choice.
+When you or computer reach 5 points, game will end with announced winner and page will reload in 2s.